ferdenzel008/Pipetrends/docs/readme.md

   - Parameters included:

-    - snippet → to capture video metadata such as title, channel, description, and publish time.
+    - snippet: to capture video metadata such as title, channel, description, and publish time.

-    - statistics → to track key engagement metrics like view count, like count, and comment count.
+    - statistics: to track key engagement metrics like view count, like count, and comment count.

-    - contentDetails → to obtain information such as duration and definition (HD/SD).

   - Results per request: We limit API calls to 25 videos per request, which aligns with YouTube’s default maximum result size for this endpoint.